denobisipsis/aes128cbc/README.md

 - FIXED TO 16 BYTE BLOCK SIZE (AES STANDARD) AND CBC

 - KEY CAN BE 128,192 OR 256 BITS, either hexadecimal or ascii.
-If one or another is determined by the key length
+If aes128, aes192 or aes256 is determined by the key length

 - IV always 128